USA Banner

 Grants for Buses and Bus Facilities Formula Program - 5339(a)

 Provides funding to states and transit agencies through a statutory formula to replace, rehabilitate and purchase buses and related equipment and to construct bus-related facilities.
 In addition to the formula allocation, the Grants for Buses and Bus Facilities program (49 U.S.C.
-5339) includes two discretionary components: the Bus and Bus Facilities Discretionary Program and the Low or No Emissions Bus Discretionary Program.
+5339) includes two competitive components: the Bus and Bus Facilities Competitive Program and the Low or No Emissions Bus Vehicle Program.
+Please see the program fact sheet for additional information.

 Eligible Recipients